yakworks/gorm-tools/docs/scrollableQuery.md

-## Gorm-tools provides a convenient way for iterating over records which correspond to a given SQL request.
+Gorm-tools provides a convenient way for iterating over records which correspond to a given SQL request.
 See [ScrollableQuery](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/gorm/tools/jdbc/ScrollableQuery.groovy)

+### Execute a closure for each record

 As you can see in the example below, we can specify the SQL query and provide the closure which is called for each record: